life-itself/artearthtech.com/content/hubs/berlin/index.md

 Open your window onto a tree-lined boulevard in Kreuzberg.
 The building is a 19th Century building with large bedrooms, wooden floors, high ceilings, large windows and modern appliances.

 Art Earth Tech has a strong aesthetic where we honour noble, natural materials.
 The bedrooms will be part-furnished including a double bed.
-We provide refrigerator, freezer and a washing machine.
+We provide refrigerator and freezer.

 Some words from previous residents in our other hubs: